Wikipedia - Free Ency

-Roman Numeral and Date Conversion with Roman Calculator & Roman Numerals Test.
-Enter a number or a Roman numeral to convert between Arabic numbers and Roman numerals and vice versa.
+Roman Numerals and Date Converter.
+Dates in roman numerals conversion calculator.
+Enter a number or a Roman numeral to convert between Arabic numbers and Roman numerals, and vice versa.

 Runner's Web Kilometer / Mile Distance Converter.
 Widget Distance Converter.
 Enter miles or kilometers and click on "Calculate" button.

 Unit Converter from WhatsMyIP.org.
 Length, Area, Weight, Speed, Energy, Power, Volume, Time, Temperature, Pressure.

 Units Conversion from Rapid Tables.
 Color conversion, Electric charge conversion, Energy conversion, Frequency conversion, Image conversion, Length conversion, Number conversion, Power conversion, Temperature conversion, Voltage conversion, Weight conversion, Electrical calculation.

 Atmospheric Optics.
 Light playing on water drops, dust or ice crystals in the atmosphere produces a host of visual spectacles - rainbows, halos, glories, coronas and many more.
 Includes Links and Resources.